gitter-badger/sassafras/README.md

 As you write your `SCSS` or `LESS`, grunt will watch your code and actively generate a `main.css` file in your main CSS directory.

+Please note: There is also a downloadable npm package for sassafras as well.
+If you would like to install it via npm, then run `npm install sassafras_io`.
+However, the npm package is depreciated at the current moment in time.
+Right now all package support is through bower.
+The npm package will be updated in the future, however it is not currently recieving updates

 ## Additional Info

 Depending on how you lay out your file structure, you may need to edit the paths in the `gruntfile`.
 If you have your folder structure laid out differently that I built into sassafras, grunt won't know where to look in order to read your `SCSS` or `LESS` and generate the `main.css` file.
 However, do not fret!
 Editing the paths in the `gruntfile` is super simple.